mrxyzl/Vivaldi-CSS-mod/README.md

 This repository is a collection of mods I have kanged or modified for the [**Vivaldi web browser**][1].
-I cannot guarantee that all of these mods functions for you as you see here but  I do use these myself at the moment and it work for me, so should you run into problems with any of them, please let me know by creating an issue or posting question on Vivaldi forum
+I cannot guarantee that all of these mods functions for you as you see here but  I do use these myself at the moment and it work for me ( latest Vivaldi 5.3 stable), so should you run into problems with any of them, please let me know by creating an issue or posting question on Vivaldi forum

 ## List of current mod